sfraser-dev/javascript-jit-basics/challenges-to-do.md

 1. Create a loop that counts backwards from 20-0.
 1. Generate 5 random numbers between 1-50.
 For each number generated, check if the number is divisible by 5 or not.
 Log whether it is divisible or not to the console.

+## Functions

+1. Write a function that takes in your name as an argument and logs a personalised greeting to you in the console.
+1. Write a function that takes in a number as an argument and check whether it is odd or even and logs the result to the console.
+1. ATM function (explained during the session).
+ATM Challenge Requirements:
+    - Your function must take in a pin number and an amount to withdraw.
+    - The pin number argument must be checked against a stored pin number and the withdrawal amount must be checked against a stored account balance.
+    - If the pin matches and the withdrawal amount is less than the account balance the transaction should be approved.
+If the pin is wrong or the balance is not sufficient, decline the transaction.

 ## Objects and Methods

 1. Create an object called ‘person’ with keys of name age and city.
 Add a method to the person object that greets the person using their name.